-The integrated 32-bit ARM[®] Cortex[TM]-M3 microprocessor is highly optimized for high performance, low power consumption, and efficient memory utilization.
+The integrated 32-bit ARM® CortexTM-M3 microprocessor is highly optimized for high performance, low power consumption, and efficient memory utilization.
 Including an integrated MPU, it supports two different modes of operation-privileged mode and user mode.
 This architecture could allow for separation of the networking stack from the application code, and prevents unwanted modification of restricted areas of memory and registers resulting in increased stability and reliability of deployed solutions.

-The EM351 has 128 kB of embedded flash memory and the EM357 has 192 kB of embedded flash memory.
-Both chips have 12 kB of integrated RAM for data and program storage.
-The Ember software for the EM35x employs an effective wear-leveling algorithm that optimizes the lifetime of the embedded flash.
+The EM341 has 128 kB of embedded flash memory.
+It has 12 kB of integrated RAM for data and program storage.
+The Ember software for the EM341 employs an effective wear-leveling algorithm that optimizes the lifetime of the embedded flash.

-To maintain the strict timing requirements imposed by the ZigBee and IEEE 802.15.4-2003 standards, the EM35x integrates a number of MAC functions, AES128 encryption accelerator, and automatic CRC handling into the hardware.
+To maintain the strict timing requirements imposed by the ZigBee RF4CE and IEEE 802.15.4-2003 standards, the EM341 integrates a number of MAC functions, AES128 encryption accelerator, and automatic CRC handling into the hardware.
 The MAC hardware handles automatic ACK transmission and reception, automatic backoff delay, and clear channel assessment for transmission, as well as automatic filtering of received packets.
-The Ember Packet Trace Interface is also integrated with the MAC, allowing complete, non-intrusive capture of all packets to and from the EM35x with Ember development tools.
+The Ember Packet Trace Interface is also integrated with the MAC, allowing complete, non-intrusive capture of all packets to and from the EM341 with Ember development tools.

-The EM35x offers a number of advanced power management features that enable long battery life.
+The EM341 offers a number of advanced power management features that enable long battery life.
 A high-frequency internal RC oscillator allows the processor core to begin code execution quickly upon waking.
-Various deep sleep modes are available with less than 1 μ A power consumption while retaining RAM contents.
+Various deep sleep modes are available with less than 1 $\mu$ A power consumption while retaining RAM contents.
 To support user-defined applications, on-chip peripherals include UART, SPI, TWI, ADC, and general-purpose timers, as well as up to 24 GPIOs.
 Additionally, an integrated voltage regulator, power-on-reset circuit, and sleep timer are available.

-Finally, the EM35x utilizes standard Serial Wire and JTAG interfaces for powerful software debugging and programming of the ARM Cortex[TM]-M3 core.
-The EM35x integrates the standard ARM system debug components: Flash Patch and Breakpoint (FPB), Data Watchpoint and Trace (DWT), and Instrumentation Trace Macrocell (ITM).
+Finally, the EM341 utilizes standard Serial Wire and JTAG interfaces for powerful software debugging and programming of the ARM CortexTM-M3 core.
+The EM341 integrates the standard ARM system debug components: Flash Patch and Breakpoint (FPB), Data Watchpoint and Trace (DWT), and Instrumentation Trace Macrocell (ITM).
+RF4CE Remote Control is the target application for EM341.